-- a.
-Administrator the Administrator user role is assigned to persons responsible for managing the system components on a daily basis.
-These persons are responsible for managing system-wide access by designating users, sending communications to all e-AMLIS users, maintaining system documents, coordinating with contractors to resolve issues, providing technical support, system training, and reporting to management on system operational aspects. - b.
-Preparer the Preparer user role is assigned to State, Tribe, and OSM personnel responsible for data entry and management.
+- 2. Administrator: The Administrator user role is assigned to persons responsible for managing the system components on a daily basis.
+These persons are responsible for managing system-wide access by designating users, sending communications to all eAMLIS users, maintaining system documents, coordinating with contractors to resolve issues, providing technical support, system training, and reporting to management on system operational aspects. - 3.
+Preparer: The Preparer user role is assigned to State, Tribe, and OSMRE personnel responsible for data entry and management.
 Preparer roles are restricted so as to only allow data entry and management for the specific State or Tribe program they represent.
-Depending upon the administrative and management structure of the State or Tribe, there may be more than one assigned Preparer role per program. - c.
-Approver the Approver user role is assigned to OSM FODs, OSM Field Division Managers, and other OSM office managers with primary responsibility for overseeing e-AMLIS implementation requirements within a program.
+Dependent upon the administrative and management structure of the State or Tribe, there may be more than one assigned Preparer role per program. - 4.
+Approver: The Approver user role is assigned to OSMRE FODs, OSMRE Field Division Managers, and other OSMRE office managers with primary responsibility for overseeing eAMLIS implementation requirements within a program.
 The Approver is responsible for approving or rejecting new Priority 1, 2, and 3 coal Problem Type features entered into the Inventory after the date of this Directive.
-This responsibility extends to any Priority 3

-Problem Type features being elevated to a higher priority.
-Approvers are responsible for assigning and managing the roles and responsibilities of Temporary Approvers.

-- d.
-Temporary Approver the Temporary Approver user role is assigned by FODs, OSM Field Division Managers, and other OSM office managers with primary responsibility for overseeing e-AMLIS implementation requirements within a program.
-The Temporary Approver executes the duties of the Approver relative to approving or rejecting new Priority 1, 2, and 3 coal Problem Type features entered into the Inventory after the date of this Directive.
-This responsibility extends to any Priority 3 Problem Type features being elevated to a higher priority. - e.
-Reviewer The Reviewer user role is assigned to OSM personnel responsible for conducting reviews of system information, oversight, and for providing information and recommendations to persons in Approver or Temporary Approver roles.
+This responsibility extends to any Priority 3 Problem Type features being elevated to a higher priority.
+The Approver is responsible for verifying the accuracy and completeness of data entered in the Inventory (including appropriate units and costs).
+Furthermore, Approvers are responsible for communicating with their regional state/Tribal partners to resolve and remedy any deficiencies and weaknesses in PAD entries, supporting documentation, and uploads.
+Approvers are responsible for assigning and managing the roles and responsibilities of Temporary Approvers. - 5.
+Temporary Approver: The Temporary Approver user role is assigned by FODs, OSMRE Field Division Managers, and other OSMRE office managers with primary responsibility for overseeing eAMLIS implementation requirements within a program.
+The Temporary Approver executes the duties of the Approver relative to approving or rejecting new Priority 1, 2, and 3 coal Problem Type features entered into the Inventory.
+This responsibility extends to any Priority 3 Problem Type features being elevated to a higher priority.
+The Temporary Approver is also responsible for verifying the accuracy and completeness of data entered in the Inventory (including appropriate units and costs).
+Moreover, Temporary Approvers are responsible for communicating with their regional state/Tribal partners to resolve and remedy any deficiencies and weaknesses in PAD entries, supporting documentation, and uploads.

+- 6. Reviewer: The Reviewer user role is assigned to OSMRE personnel responsible for conducting reviews of system information, oversight, and for providing information and recommendations to persons in Approver or Temporary Approver roles.
 Persons assigned the Reviewer role will have access to review data entry information for the specific States/Tribes for which they have oversight responsibilities.
-Persons operating under the Reviewer role do not have the authority or ability to approve or disapprove specific submissions by Preparers. - f.
-OSM Restricted User The OSM Restricted User role is assigned to OSM program personnel needing access to the internal e-AMLIS system to obtain more detailed information than is available from the e-AMLIS public query site. - e-AMLIS Contacts: Users may establish Contacts within e-AMLIS to assist them in the performance of their responsibilities.
-A system contact contains contact information of a co-worker, consultant, an individual in other government agency, or anyone else who the user routinely relies on for advice or expertise.
-Users may designate system contacts so as to allow other e-AMLIS users access to their contact information.
+Persons operating under the Reviewer role do not have the authority or ability to approve or disapprove specific submissions by Preparers. - 7.
+OSMRE Restricted User: The OSMRE Restricted User role is assigned to OSMRE program personnel needing access to the internal eAMLIS system to obtain more detailed information than is available from the eAMLIS public query site. - 8. eAMLIS Contacts: Users may establish -Contacts within eAMLIS to assist them in the performance of their responsibilities.
+A system contact contains contact information of a co-worker, consultant, an individual in another government agency, or anyone else who the user routinely relies on for advice or expertise.
+Users may designate system contacts so as to allow other eAMLIS users access to their contact information.